If you’ve been following my social media, you will know that recently we were invited to stay at Bluestone Wales in Pembrokeshire.

 The Secret Village Trail is in some woodland at the edge of resort.
 There is a willow walkway at the start, which leads to various different parts of the trail.
 We walked across some tree stumps and had a great time trying to only walk on the stumps without falling off and Oliver loved hobbit town, where we called down the pipes to see if the hobbits were home.
-I put on a grumpy voice and shouted “Come back later”, which made Oliver giggle.
+I put on a grumpy voice and shouted “Come back later”, which made Bear giggle.

 There was also a storytelling circle underneath a structure of willow, which we sat down in and told a few short stories between us.
 Troll bridge was good fun and we stomped across to try and get the troll to come out, although we think he had gone on holiday that day.
-We also found some tambourines, which Oliver loved playing with and eventually we came to the fairy village.
+We also found some tambourines, which Bear loved playing with and eventually we came to the fairy village.
 It was so well done, with lots of different willow structures covering separate fairy gardens, it has inspired us to make our own little fairy garden at home.

-After all of that exploring, Oliver fell asleep and so we actually missed the activity itself, but I would recommend going on it.
+After all of that exploring, Bear fell asleep and so we actually missed the activity itself, but I would recommend going on it.
 It would be a great activity for children to do as a group.

 Blue Lagoon water park